Weather in Tanzania in May

 In May, the Kaskazi wind from the northeast is still bringing scattered thunderstorms that usually break in the early afternoon.
 Aside from these storms, Mafia’s beautiful beaches and clear blue waters are often untouched, as this is a lower season for tourists compared to other months.

-May and April are the rainier months on Pemba, but these are ecological necessities that allow the Green Island to live up to its name!
+Tanzania in May and April are the rainier months on Pemba, but these are ecological necessities that allow the Green Island to live up to its name!
 While May has rainy days, there are still plenty of hours with clear skies, high temperatures, and calm waters to enjoy!

 May is an interesting time in the wild – around the country it is the beginning of the breeding season (you may also see it referred to as ‘rutting’ season).
 As a result, many male animals feel a natural spike in testosterone and begin competing for female attention, making natural theatre for visitors.